 I am looking forward to some much needed down time in the coming weeks.
 There has been so much baking and shopping and wrapping going on and I am tired!
 As we bring this year to a closer, however, I wanted to encourage you to think about your resolutions for next year.
 I thought I would share a few green New Year Resolutions ideas to help you start your year off with a small carbon footprint.
 Even if you can’t afford to get solar panels installed, you can definitely afford these green living tips!

 When you are making your green New Year Resolutions ideas, remember that nobody is perfect.
 We all yell at our kids, eat fast food, forget important dates and make mistakes.
 I am no exception to that, believe me!

 Many changes that we make in our lives to reduce our carbon footprint will also save us money, make us healthier, and reduce our stress levels considerably.
-Here are just a few of my ideas for a New Years resolution that will help you go green, get healthy and simplify your life.
+Here are just a few of my ideas for a New Years’ resolution that will help you go green, get healthy and simplify your life.

-Eat out less:
+Eat out less

-Invest in a few good cookbooks and a crock-pot.
+Invest in a few good cookbooks and a crock pot.
 Crock-pot cooking can save you a ton of time in the kitchen and there are no Styrofoam containers to throw away.
-Find a few easy dinner recipes and eating family dinner in your home.
+Find a few easy dinner recipes and eat family dinner in your home.

-Learn to garden:
+Learn to garden

 If you don’t have a lot of space, consider putting some pots on your patio or out by the mailbox.
-Even just a few herbs and fresh tomatoes are a great start.
-If you want to make edible gardening your New Years resolution, check out my gardening posts and follow my blog this spring to see what I am up to.
-I am not always the most successful gardener but hopefully we can learn together!
+Even just a small herb garden and fresh tomatoes are a great start.
+If you want to make edible gardening your New Years’ resolution, check out my gardening posts and follow my blog this spring to see what I am up to.
+I am not always the most successful gardener but hopefully, we can learn together!

 Donate to Environmental Charities

 As you work on saving money and cutting back on purchasing new things, you may find that you have enough money to donate to a cause.
 Check out my post about environmental charities to learn how to find a green cause to support!